SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/programs.md

 When used, the SSTNPL compiler will automatically run the assembler for you.

 ### romdump.py: [XAS command: dump]
-A nifty SBTCVM trom dump utility with 2 formatting modes and 2 trit representations. akin to unix/linux 'hexdump' command.
+An advanced debug tool. works with TROMS and VDI disk files. works as an equivalent to 'hexdump' and 'strings', as well as other features. such as disk filelist viewing.

 ### gfxcon.py: [XAS command: gfxcon]
 Assorted graphics conversion functions.